Ayobami6/alx-low_level_programming/0x00-hello_world/README.md

 	return (0);
 }
 ```
-sizeof is a function used to get the size of arguments passed in bytes, so because the return data type for the sizeof is long int %li is used as a place holder which is a format code to display the result as part of the srings in double quotation inside the printf function
+`sizeof()` is a function used to get the size of arguments passed in bytes, so because the return datatype is a long int, `%li` is used as a place holder which is a format code to display the result as part of the strings in double quotation inside the printf function

-Note! you can use %d for the format code too
+>Note! you can use `%d` for the format code too.

 #### Output
 ```comandline